 If physical evidence is found inside of the car, such as fingerprints or DNA, the State's case against the accused will be stronger.
 But many times, there is no physical evidence found.

-If the evidence of guilt is strong, a South Florida criminal defense attorney may be able to negotiate a favorable plea resolution.
+If the evidence of guilt is strong, a Miami-Dade County criminal defense attorney may be able to negotiate a favorable plea resolution.
 For young defendants (21 years of age and younger), Youthful Offender sanctions may be available.
 For defendants 21 and older, sentences can range from community control or probation all the way up to prison, depending on the facts, the strength of the evidence, the defendant's prior criminal history, and the wishes of the alleged victim.

 If the defendant is a juvenile, they will more than likely be direct filed to adult court if they are 16 years of age or older.
 If they are 14 or older, they may be direct filed, but this only occurs (typically) if a firearm is used.